 Roseburg was hit particularly hard by the Great Recession and remains economically depressed.
 A Beneficial State Bank loan helped North River Boats avoid shutting down its operations, saving 70 jobs and creating 60 new positions, most of which went to rural residents and veterans.
-The loan was also instrumental in growing the business into a model missiondriven employer, paying a living wage, providing good benefits, and offering employees ownership through an Employee Stock Ownership Plan (ESOP).
+The loan was also instrumental in growing the business into a model missionwage, providing good benefits, and offering employees ownership Plan (ESOP).